 When these clients come to me in search of support for coping with the end of a relationship abroad, I typically work on four areas that are largely guided by Acceptance and Commitment Therapy (ACT).
-This type of therapy is designed to help ensure that your difficult thoughts and feelings don’t hold you back from living a fulfilling and meaningful life.
-The four areas we work on are acceptance of emotions, unhooking from thoughts, identifying values and saying goodbye.
+This type of intervention is designed to help ensure that your difficult thoughts and feelings don’t hold you back from living a fulfilling and meaningful life.
+The four areas we work on are:

 Acceptance of emotions

 So often clients come to me following the end of a romantic relationship saying “what I’m feeling can’t be normal, after all, this is ONLY a breakup.”